Meghana-Vinaykumar/Real-time-Digit-Classifier/README.md

 # Real-time-Digit-Classifier

 This project implements a real-time digit classifier using the MNIST dataset.
-The model uses a Convolutional Neural Network (CNN) to classify digits (0-9) from images captured from a webcam feed in real time.It also includes a web interface where users can upload the digit or show the digit for webcam for real tiem prediction
+The model uses a Convolutional Neural Network (CNN) to classify digits (0-9) from images captured from a webcam feed in real time.It also includes a web interface where users can upload the digit or show the digit for webcam for real time prediction

 ## Features
 - Real-time digit classification using a webcam.